byronanderson/story_environment_checker/README.md

 * A local copy of the repository your environments are using to compare against
 * configuration to point to this repository in `config.yml`, see the example in `config.yml.example`
+* Ruby files inside the directory `environments` that append to the global variable `$environments` the environments that need to be

+To be a valid environment, the environment needs to have a '#name' and a `#deployed_sha`

 Once you have done this, run this command: